v0.5 includes a few major product and configuration changes that you should be aware of if you are upgrading an existing Polyaxon deployment.

 Polyaxon's built-in dependency points to

-N.B.2 Polyaxon supports any version of postfresql from 9.6 and it's recommended that you have this value in your deployment config.
+N.B.2 Polyaxon supports any version of postgresql from 9.6 and it's recommended that you have this value in your deployment config.

 N.B.3 If you are using an external Postgres instance, the chart has been updated to consolidate all external services in one section.

 Make sure that your data (database, outputs, logs,...) is stored on some persistent storage (not a pvc created by Helm when you installed polyaxon).
 Then, in order to upgrade to the latest Polyaxon version, please make sure to teardown your deployment, this will leave your data intact and they will be reused upon the upgrade.
 (Provided that the storage it resides on is not deleted!)

 Often times after a Helm teardown, some service accounts or secrets might be left undeleted, please make sure to delete them before proceeding.